This session brings in the Sumerians in a friendly way through images:

 The activity teaches the children how to use images as sources to understand and question an ancient society.
 They discover Sumerians and their way of life by themselves.

-The activity is highly flexible, because it offers various levels of enquiry into the Sumerian society, depending on the curiosity of the children.
+The activity is highly flexible and suitable to year 3 through 6, because it offers various levels of enquiry into the Sumerian society, depending on the curiosity and knowledge of the children.

 ✓ Why not comparing the Standard with other iconographical documents from Sumer? (available on demand)